 Being first out of the gate has its advantages and right now there are just three aircraft in the Microsoft Flight Simulator Marketplace.
-The most recent entrant to the Marketplace is the Moody M20R by prolific flight sim aircraft developer Carenado and this is my review.
+The most recent entrant to the Marketplace is the Mooney M20R by prolific flight sim aircraft developer Carenado and this is my review.

 A bit of history